ermongroup/cs228-notes/inference/sampling/index.md

 In our earlier model of a student's grade, we would first sample an exam difficulty $$d'$$ and an intelligence level $$i'$$.
 Then, once we have samples, $$d', i'$$ we generate a student grade $$g'$$ from $$p(g \mid d', i')$$.
 At each step, we simply perform standard multinomial sampling.

+A former CS228 student has created an [interactive web simulation](http://pgmlearning.herokuapp.com/samplingApp) for visualizing Bayesian network forward sampling methods.
+Feel free to play around with it and, if you do, please submit any feedback or bugs through the Feedback button on the web app.

 ## Monte Carlo estimation

 Sampling from a distribution lets us perform many useful tasks, including marginal and MAP inference, as well as computing integrals of the form